bg3mdo/pisdr_hat/README.md

 Uninstall Pluseaudio, and fallback to alsa sound layer using \
 sudo apt remove pluseaudio

-/boot/config.txt adding the following statement to enable i2c/i2s/i2s-mmap and wm8731 device tree for Linux
+/boot/config.txt adding the following statements to enable i2c/i2s/i2s-mmap and wm8731 device tree for Linux

 dtparam=i2c_arm=on\
 dtparam=i2s=on\